aarthika-nathan/tech-test-full-stack-engineer/SOLUTION.md

 Telephone and email text is implemented as links to initiate the call or to send an email when clicking the text.

+Remove the hard coded configurations.
+The configurations could be made as environment variables or to be fetched from secure portal like AWS Secrets Manager.

 ## Clarifications Required

 In the accepted tabs, the circle components are in different colors, was this to show the accepted and declined jobs in the view.
 I have only added a single color circle assuming we should list down the accepted jobs.

 ## Things Which Can be Done

-Add a message (banner or a toast to indicate the failure or success of the calls made to the backend when updating the job status)
+* Add a message (banner or a toast to indicate the failure or success of the calls made to the backend when updating the job status)

-Show an error page when there is a failure in fetching the data
+* Show an error page when there is a failure in fetching the data

-Improve the test cases for the backend and the frontend
+* Improve the test cases for the backend and the frontend

-Proper a constant naming style for folders and files
+* Proper a constant naming style for folders and files

-Add validations to check the props are not null or undefined.
+* Add validations to check the props are not null or undefined.

+* Instead of using console log to print the error, show the error page or error banner for any failures